 Centrally located in Little Burgundy, one of Montreal’s most up-and-coming neighborhoods, September Surf Cafe demonstrated creativity and resilience when faced with dwindling walk-in customers.

 Their Instagram account also regularly shares user-generated content (UGC), as well as new menu additions.
-Give them a follow if you’re a sucker for creative branding!

 The French pronunciation of seven is “sept”—clever!